-The rules for the 2016 event are now final and can be found on the bottom of the page.
-The changes that were written in were those discussed at the forum in October 2015, the outcome of which can be read on another page.
+The rules for the 2017 event are now final and can be found on the bottom of the page.

 Each division has an estimated running distance, prescribed by the organising committee.
 These distances have been allotted by the committee in conjunction with experienced runners and course-setters.
 Courses have been designed the maximise trail and off-road running where possible.
 Please ensure your training prepares you adequately for this.
 For more information please refer to the Runners section of this website.